From this website,

 This info is late for the question asker but may be helpful to someone.
 Hope to go there myself and check them out.

-This link shows a list of ALL therapeutic Hammams/Ains etc. The thermal springs are called Hammans or Ains mostly according to this government website. over 6 years ago
+This link shows a list of ALL therapeutic Hammams/Ains etc. The thermal springs are called Hammans or Ains mostly according to this government website. about 9 years ago